kemichai/rfmpy/docs/index.rst

 rfmpy
 ============

-:mod: Python codes to calculate receiver function (RF) and perform time to depth migration, in a 3D spherical coordinate system.
+Python codes to calculate receiver function (RF) and perform time to depth migration, in a 3D spherical coordinate system.

 Contents: